 If you or someone you love is using marijuana on a daily basis and neglecting obligations, you should look out for symptoms of drug abuse

 Marijuana Addiction and Abuse

-Marijuana comes from the cannabis sativa plant.
-It grows best in warmer parts of the U.S., but with the help of grow lamps, in can be grown all over.
-In some cases, marijuana has legitimate medical uses But the vast majority of people using marijuana are abusing it.
+Marijuana comes from the Cannabis sativa plant.
+It grows best in warmer parts of the U.S., but with the help of grow lamps, it can be grown all over.
+In some cases, marijuana has legitimate medical uses but the vast majority of people using marijuana are abusing it.
 They are smoking it before school, before work, or to help them get to sleep each night.

 Marijuana is such a common drug that it has a massive list of street names it goes by.
-For example, it goes by: Pot, Grass, Ganja, Reefer, Mary Jane, Weed, Dope, Cannabis, Skunk, and many more.
+For example: Pot, Grass, Ganja, Reefer, Mary Jane, Weed, Dope, Cannabis, Skunk, and many more.

 Marijuana Abuse Compared to Other Substances